 Tools for Agile Communication and Collaboration

-In order to take immediate action on all this data, your marketing team must be able to communicate with each other anywhere, at any time.
+To take immediate action on all this data, your marketing team must be able to communicate with each other anywhere, at any time.
 There are a variety of workplace chat apps that make real-time communication easy, including:

-- Slack: Perhaps the most popular workplace chat tool, Slack allows individuals and groups of team members to chat, send and receive files, and perform other customizable collaborative tasks.
+- Slack: Perhaps the most popular workplace chat tool, Slack allows individuals and groups of team members to chat, send and receive files, and perform other customizable, collaborative tasks.

 - Microsoft Teams makes it easy for remote teams to collaborate on Microsoft Office and other third-party documents while communicating via text, video, or audio call.